dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ![Invite-Contact4]({{site.assets}}img/Invite-Contact-4.png)

 - Case 2: If the person is not the one under your company, please invite it first.
-Please go to Please go to "Account Setting" - "Contacts", fill in the email address and choose the specified company, then click "Invite".
+Please go to "Account Setting" - "Contacts", fill in the email address and choose the specified company, then click "Invite".

 ![Invite-Contact5]({{site.assets}}img/Invite-Contact-5.png)